 1. Warm Up Activity | Crumpled Paper Lesson

-This short and powerful activity has been adapted from a story that has been circulating around the web
+This short and powerful activity has been adapted from a story that at one point was circulating around the web.

 - Either provide paper or have students take out a sheet of their own.
 As a class, ask for students to volunteer words that describe the blank sheet of paper.
 For example: clean, smooth, useful, etc.